AntirWiki/Antir/content/Holy Kingdom/Locations/Silent Woods.md

 Despite the necrotic effect of the forest, trees and other plants somehow continue to grow while appearing completely dead.

-There have been sightings of strange necrotic creatures living amongst the dead trunks, and legend says that some witches who followed the Autumn King still live within the forest's borders.
+There have been sightings of strange necrotic creatures living amongst the dead trunks, and legend says that some witches who followed the Autumn King - twisted by their master, and now known as Hags - still live within the forest's borders.

 # History
-The woods were created in 1077 BR when [[The Autumn King]] was defeated and the [[Lich]] [[Kyrillos]] was separated from him.
+The woods were created in 1077 BR when [[Autumn King]] was defeated and the [[Lich]] [[Kyrillos]] was separated from him.
 Legend says that the lich's ruined soul is housed in the great oak tree that stands in the center of the forest.